Q. Are there yearly dues associated with ACHA?

 A. After your have completed the application, portfolio, letters of reference and fees have been submitted and approved, you will receive an email notice that you are eligible to take the ACHA Examination approximately 60 days after the application deadline.
-The period of eligibility is one year.
+The period of eligibility is five years.

 Q. Do I send the letters of recommendation directly to ACHA or include them in the portfolio?